mdovhopo/google-spanner-migrations-runner/README.md

 log ignored statements on emulator.

 Features ignored:

 - adding row deletion policy
+- creating, replacing or dropping views
+- creating and dropping roles
+- granting or revoking permissions to existing roles

 ## Contributing

 If you want to contribute to this repo, or just run it locally, you can use Spanner emulator:

 ```shell